 If the bird is close make sure you or somebody stays with the bird around the clock.
 Have food and treats with you, maybe a favorite sleeping cage.
 If the bird is watching you, start eating.
 They may want to share just like they do at home.

 If the bird is close, moving the birdcage the outside of the home may be helpful.
 Bringing out a trusted sleep cage could be helpful with lots of food to tempt the bird.

-We have a friend who’s Sun Conure escaped in a 300 acre camp ground on New Years Eve.
+We have a friend whose Sun Conure escaped in a 300-acre campground on New Year’s Eve.
 Talk about a nightmare scenario!.
-Her first instinct was to drive around with a split open 25 pound bag of bird food on the roof of her car.
+Her first instinct was to drive around with a split-open 25-pound bag of bird food on the roof of her car.
 Didn’t work.
 She finally turned around and walked away, which ended up bringing the bird down out of the trees and onto her shoulder.

 If you don’t immediately see your bird, start using your ears with the hopes that your bird will vocalize.
 If you have other birds in the household bringing one or more out in cages may encourage vocalization & communication.

-In the worst-case scenario where you don’t see nor hear the bird, take that inmate like picture of your bird that you saved on your desktop for this very moment.
-In fact if you can take a picture of the two of you together together (before the bird was lost) it is a better way to show and prove it is your bird.
+In the worst-case scenario where you don’t see nor hear the bird, take that inmate-like picture of your bird that you saved on your desktop for this very moment.
+In fact, if you can take a picture of the two of you together (before the bird was lost) it is a better way to show and prove it is your bird.